Salesforce Field Service Lightning Functional Data Model

 Field Service Lightning Permissions and Configuration

-Post-installation, we enable the Permissions in the Field Service Admin App.
+Post-installation, we enable the Permissions in the Salesforce Field Service App.

 Once enabled, these permissions are applied to our users in the form of permission sets as per the job requirement.
-For instance, we give our dispatchers access to the Dispatch Console while a Field Agent (Service Resource) gets access to the mobile app.
+For instance, we give our dispatchers access to the Dispatch Console while a Field Agent (Service Resource) gets access to the field service app.

 Dispatcher Service and Appointment Completion